 Special care should be taken when choosing equipment for your athlete.
-There are many inferior types of boots and snowboards available on the market today.
 This guide will help you to choose equipment that will not only enhance the learning and performance of your athlete, but will help to ensure safety as well.

-Time should be taken with your athlete to help him or her try on all equipment in a dry indoor environment prior to on-snow training.
-Spend some time showing your athlete the various parts of the snowboard, bindings and boots as well as any winter clothing that is to be worn.
 Prior to on-snow training, your athlete should be comfortable with wearing and adjusting clothing, and should be familiar with the process of putting on boots and getting into bindings.